dante-robinson/Neovim-config/README.md

-After that you can run nvim in your terminal and packer should install itself and all the plugins it needs the only real configuration you will need to do is install Formatters and Linters yourself I have provided a list of those that I am using in this config below.
+After that you can run nvim in your terminal and packer should install itself and all the plugins it needs the only real configuration you will need to do is install Formatters, Linters (finds errors), and Language Servers (colors the text to make it easier to read) yourself I have provided a list of those that I am using in this config below.

+#### Language Servers

 ```
-doas npm install -g --save-dev --save-exact @biomejs/biome vscode-langservers-extracted eslint
+doas npm install -g --save-dev --save-exact @biomejs/biome vscode-langservers-extracted eslint prettier
 ```
 and
 ```
 doas pkg_add clang-tools-extra
 ```

+This also installs clang-tidy for a linter in C as well as the Formatter prettier for CSS, JS and HTML.

 If you want to add more languages to the lsp for personal use you will need to first check this link to find the software you need.
 In most cases it's not an OpenBSD package (check with openports.pl) and you will need to install it globally with npm or yarn.